Should I Tell My New Partner I Have HPV?

 Thanks for reading Can We Talk?, a sex and relationships column that aims to tackle the burning questions about sex, dating, relationships, and breakups that you’re too afraid to ask your partner — or maybe even your besties.
-Last time, relationship therapist Moraya Seeger DeGeare, LMFT, helped someone who was nervous to ask their partner to explore their open relationship more.
-Today, we hear from three Refinery29 readers about the questions they were scared to ask their partners (and how it went if they finally got up the courage to inquire).
+Today, relationship therapist Moraya Seeger DeGeare, LMFT hears from someone whose not sure if they should share intimate details with their new partner.

-We'd also love to know how you're doing.
-Using this form, share your own experience with your feelings on sharing sensitive things with your partner — what have you been scared to tell them and how have you been dealing with it?
+I’ve been seeing this new girl, and I'm so into her.
+We haven’t slept together yet, but I'm definitely interested in making it happen soon.
+However, I am completely spiralling because I recently got an HPV diagnosis.
+My doctor told me I don’t need to disclose it to partners unless I want to because, given my symptoms and health history, my risk of passing it on is relatively low and because the condition is so common.
+Hearing this from my doctor made me feel like it was "no big deal," but it feels huge.
+Do other people really hear news like this and not freak out?

 Advertisement